Working In Night Shifts During Pregnancy – Is It Harmful?

 4. Miscarriages and Premature Birth

-Studies have often shown that women who work for long periods, especially in night shifts, are at higher risks to suffer premature delivery of the baby and in worse cases, even miscarriages.
+Johns Hopkins and many studies have often shown that women who work for long periods, especially on night shifts, are at higher risk of suffering premature delivery of the baby and, in worse cases, even gestational diabetes and miscarriages (2) (3) (4).

 Precautions to Take While Working Night Shifts

 - Make sure that you don’t stress yourself at work in any way as that is harmful to your baby.
-Prioritising or organising things might help you deal with things better.
+Prioritising or organising things might help you deal with things better (5).

 - Keep your gynaecologist’s phone number handy, lest an emergency may crop up.